-Text complexity is defined by:

-- Quantitative measures readability and other scores of text complexity often best measured by computer software. - Qualitative measures levels of meaning, structure, language conventionality and clarity, and knowledge demands often best measured by an attentive human reader.

-Reader and Task considerations - background knowledge of reader, motivation, interests, and complexity generated by tasks assigned often best made by educators employing their professional judgment.
+- Text complexity is defined by: - Quantitative measures readability and other scores of text complexity often best measured by computer software. - Qualitative measures levels of meaning, structure, language conventionality and clarity, and knowledge demands often best measured by an attentive human reader. - Reader and Task considerations background knowledge of reader, motivation, interests, and complexity generated by tasks assigned often best made by educators employing their professional judgment.

+In the next grade level, students are expected to read and comprehend literature and poetry independently and proficiently at the high end of grade 4 text complexity.

+QAR- Question- Answer Relationship

-Strand Reading: Literature Горіс Range of Reading and Complexity of Text In the ne ade Level Progression Statement ext grade level, students are expected to read and comprehend literature and poetry independently and proficiently at end of grade 4 text complexity.
-Instruct ional Supports for the Model Curriculum Instruct ional Strategies QAR is a common uestion- Answer Relationship an explicit and straightforward strategy that helps students identify questions as "in the book" or "in my head."
-It also provides a language for teachers and students to discuss texts.
-Each category of questions has two subdivisions as follows: In the Book" Questions Right There 7 T d 2. " These answers can be found in the text and usually involve scanning or rereading.
-Think and Search These answers can be found in the text but involve higher level thinking like comparing/ contrasting; drawing inferences; or escribing the mood, setting, or symbolism. n My Head" Questions Author and Me T a C The answer is not in the text.
-Students must think about what they learned from the text and what they know to generate an nswer.
+QAR is an explicit and straightforward strategy that helps students identify questions as "in the book" or "in my head."
+It also provides a common language for teachers and students to discuss texts.
+Each category of questions has two subdivisions as follows:

+1. "In the Book" Questions

+Right There

+These answers can be found in the text and usually involve scanning or rereading.

+Think and Search

+These answers can be found in the text but involve higher level thinking like comparing/ contrasting; drawing inferences; or describing the mood, setting, or symbolism.

+2. "In My Head" Questions

+Author and Me

+The answer is not in the text.
+Students must think about what they learned from the text and what they know to generate an answer.
 This kind of questioning might require student to make text-to-text connections of predictions.

-On My Own The answer is not in the text.
+On My Own

+The answer is not in the text.
 Students must rely solely on their own interpretation or experience to answer the question.
-Ig learners or ELL would benefit from a visual representation of each type of question.
-A bookmark they could reference while would also be helpful.

 (The explanation and definition for QAR were taken directly from ReadWriteThink.org.)
+This website also provides question starters for each of the QAR areas.
+Struggling learners or ELL would benefit from a visual representation of each type of question.
+A bookmark they could reference while reading would also be helpful.